How to Eliminate Excessive Suds in my Maytag Front Load Washer

 If you see "Sud" or "Sd" with the Rinse status light on, the washer is in the process of removing suds.
 Let the cycle continue.

-If you see "Sud" or "Sd" and the Cycle Complete light is on, the washer detected too many suds during the cycle and your load may not be fully rinsed or water may not be fully removed.
+If you see "Sud" or "Sd" and the Cycle Complete light is on, the washer detected too many suds during the cycle, and your load may not be thoroughly rinsed, or water may not be entirely removed.
 You may want to select a Rinse/Spin cycle for further rinsing.